gliderkite/bkup/README.md

 that does not exist or it's older than the corresponding file in the source directory.

 ```
-cargo run --release -- update -s <source> -d <destination>
+RUST_LOG=info cargo run --release -- update -s <source> -d <destination>
 ```

-At the moment, only the `update` subcommand exist.
+At the moment, only the `update` subcommand is available.
 For a list of possible options run with `--help`:

 ```
 USAGE: